Salma22C/AdvAICaptsoneProject/README.md

 1. User submits a customer support ticket.
 2. Hugging Face AutoTokenizer tokenizes the input.
-3. Fine-tuned BERT predicts the ticket category.
+3. The fine-tuned BERT model predicts the ticket category.
-4. A rule-based response generator creates an initial draft response.
+4. A generative language model creates an initial draft response based on the predicted category.
-5. Results are displayed through the Flask interface.
+5. The predicted category and generated response are displayed through the Flask interface.

 ---